chuckcscccl/hashheap/README.md

 a hash table.
 One of the drawbacks of priority queues implemented with binary heaps is that searching requires O(n) time.
 Other operations such as arbitrary removal or replacement of values thus also require O(n).
-Consider the possibility that the priority of objects can *change.*
-This would require finding the object then moving it up or down the queue.
-With most implementations of priority heaps this is only possible by removing the previous value and inserting a new one.
 <br>

 In a HashHeap, however, values are paired with keys.
 The keys are